 - Any workplace or business that is not deemed essential can only remain open so long as social distancing can be maintained;

 - Workplaces must be cleaned and disinfected a minimum of twice daily and employees must follow proper hygiene;

 - Fines will be issued for individuals and businesses who do not practice social distancing or self-isolation.
 Individuals are subject to $1,000 fines while businesses are subject to $7,500 fines.
 Multiple fines can be given each day and police can also enforce other offences such as charging higher prices for fair market price goods and services;

 - Anyone entering Nova Scotia will be stopped, questioned and must self-isolate for 14 days;

-The Government of Nova Scotia has clarified essential service sectors which are exempt from the 5 person or less gathering rule.
-Those sectors are:
+The following essential service sectors are exempt from the 5 person or less gathering rule:

 - food, agri-food and fisheries;